Google Translate

 Teachers

 Jeff Wrigglesworth is a proud graduate of Unionville High School.
 He received his Honours Bachelor of Music Education from the University of Western Ontario and his Bachelor of Education from Nipissing University.
-He has been teaching in both elementary and secondary schools in York Region since 1995 and was thrilled to return to UHS as Head of Music in 2005.
+He has been teaching in both elementary and secondary schools in York Region for 30 years and was thrilled to return to UHS as Head of Music in 2005.
 Jeff was a founding director of the Ontario Band Association as the Director of the Ontario Provincial Honour Band and continues to be a contributing member of that organization.
-He has been a clinician with the Ontario Music Educators’ Association and was a recipient of an Ontario Band Association Concert Band Festival conducting award in 2011, 2012 and 2013.
-He has been the co-chair of the York Region Music Heads Association for five years and has been on the YRDSB's curriculum role out team.
-He is a member of Phi Beta Mu, music fraternity and is a recipient of a Tri-M Honour Music Society’s Honourary Lifetime Membership.
-Jeff’s ensembles at UHS regularly receive festivals' and competitions' highest awards including the 2009 Robert Rosevear Award from the Canadian Music Educators Association.
+He has been a clinician with the Ontario Music Educators’ Association most recently in developing a model for collaborative learning in the music class.
+Jeff is a multiple recipient of the Ontario Band Association Provincial Band Festival excellence in conducting award.
+In YRDSB he has been the chair of the York Region Music Heads Association and has been on the region’s Curriculum Rollout and Return to Play committees.
+He is a member of Phi Beta Mu, music fraternity and is a recipient of a Tri-M Honour Music Society’s Honorary Lifetime Membership.
+Jeff’s ensembles at UHS regularly receive festivals' and competitions' highest awards including the Robert Rosevear Award from the Canadian Music Educators Association.
 Whenever possible, Jeff continues to work as a trumpet player and clinician around the GTA.
-He lives in Markham with his wife Michelyn and extremely energetic and musical kids, Tricia and Warren.
+He lives in Markham with his wife Michelyn and artistic kids, Tricia and Warren.

 Share |